 - Robin Hood: Allan A Dale's last word (onscreen, at least), because he recognises the commander of the army who has just shot him down.

-- Star Trek: Deep Space Nine: In one episode, Worf yells "You!" at Quark to complain about tampering with the Defiant's replicator.
+- Star Trek: Deep Space Nine: In the episode "The Quickening", Worf yells "You!" at Quark to complain about tampering with the Defiant's replicator.

 - The X-Files: In the episode "Triangle", Mulder says this when it turns out the leader of the Nazis is the Cigarette Smoking Man.
 Of course the CSM doesn't know who Mulder is as it's All Just a Dream.
 Or Was It a Dream?